Dataset from Chihara and Hesterberg's book (Second Edition)

 \[ \begin{eqnarray} CI(p_1 - p_2) &=& (\hat{p_1} - \hat{p_2}) \pm 1.96 * SE(\hat{p_1}-\hat{p_2})\\ &=& (\hat{p_1} - \hat{p_2}) \pm 1.96 * \left(\sqrt{\frac{\hat{p_1}*(1-\hat{p_1})}{n_1}} + \sqrt{\frac{\hat{p_2}*(1-\hat{p_2})}{n_2}}\right) \end{eqnarray} \tag{2}\]

-3 Case Study-1: GSS2002
+3 Case Study-1: GSS2002 dataset

 We saw how we could perform inference for a single proportion.
 We can extend this idea to multiple proportions too.